PanDav1d/dt/generated/docsrv-apiclient-kotlin/docs/DefaultApi.md

 ## setVerificationOfKeyPairWithHttpInfo

-> ApiResponse<DiscoveryResponse> setVerificationOfKeyPair setVerificationOfKeyPairWithHttpInfo(publicKeyFingerprint, seed, publicKeyVerification)
+> ApiResponse<DiscoveryResponse> setVerificationOfKeyPair setVerificationOfKeyPairWithHttpInfo(publicKeyFingerprint, publicKeyVerification)

 Set the verification of the private public key